fetchai/agents-aea/docs/skill.md

 This means it is possible to, at any point, grab the `context` and have access to the code in other parts of the skill.

-For example, in the `ErrorHandler(Handler)` class, the code often grabs a reference to its context and by doing so can access initialised and running framework objects such as a `MailBox` for putting messages into.
+For example, in the `ErrorHandler(Handler)` class, the code often grabs a reference to its context and by doing so can access initialised and running framework objects such as an `OutBox` for putting messages into.

 ``` python
 self.context.outbox.put_message(to=envelope.sender, sender=self.context.agent_public_key,protocol_id=DefaultMessage.protocol_id, message=DefaultSerializer().encode(reply))